the0neWhoKnocks/star-monkey-scripts/README.md

 Remove the `@require` header that starts with `file://`.
 All updates will now be dependent on any updates pushed to the remote repo.

 ### Local Development

+This repo utilizes ESLint so you'll need to run `npm i` to ensure it's installed.

 These steps allow editing of local files and keeping changes under version control, while also allowing for the extension to reference your local files.